GoogleCloudPlatform/compute-image-tools/docs/daisy-migrating-existing-workflows.md

     1. A CreateDisks step which creates at least one disk.
 The SourceImage for one of these disks should be your base image.
     2. A CreateInstances step which creates an instance out of the disks the previous step created.
-The first disk in this step's "Disks" field must be bootable.
+The first disk in this step's `Disks` field must be bootable.
 This step also specifies the StartupScript.
     3. A WaitForInstancesSignal step which waits for the startup script to complete.
-WaitForInstancesSignal has a field called "Stopped" to listen for the instance shutting down.
+WaitForInstancesSignal has a field called `Stopped` to listen for the instance shutting down.
 It can also be made to listen for specific output on the serial port.
     4. A CreateImages step which actually creates an image from the disk once the instance has shut down.
-Make sure you specify "NoCleanup" on this step, or your image will be deleted when the workflow ends!
+Make sure you specify `NoCleanup` on this step, or your image will be deleted when the workflow ends!
     5. A DeleteResources step that deletes the instance you created in the CreateInstances step.

 Each step should depend on the step before it.
-Use the "Dependencies" field of your Daisy workflow to specify dependencies.
+Use the `Dependencies` field of your Daisy workflow to specify dependencies.
 If no dependencies are specified, then Daisy will try to run all the steps in parallel, which may give you some *interesting* results.